-8.3.2 Performance of IP control
+8.3.1 Performance of IP control

-Figure 8.15 shows the vibration spectra of the top stage in the longitudinal direction measured by the implemented geophones, with and without the IP control.
-The vibration spectrum of the IP base is also plotted as a reference (shown in the black curves).
-The RMS velocities are calculated by integrating the spectra below 1 Hz and are plotted by dashed curves.
-The active controls suppress the top stage vibration in the 0.1-1 Hz band and reduce the RMS velocity by a factor of $\sim$ 2.
+Figure 8.11 shows the vibration spectra of the top stage in the longitudinal direction measured by the implemented geophones, with and without the IP control.
+The vibration spectrum of the IP base is also plotted as a reference (shown by the black curves).
+The RMS velocities are calculated by integrating the spectra below 1 Hz and are plotted by dashed curves in the graph.
+The active controls succeed in suppressing the top stage vibration in the 0.1-1 Hz band and reducing the RMS velocity by a factor of ~2.
 The achieved RMS velocity of the top stage is 0.5 $\mu$ m/sec, which is compatible with the required mirror RMS velocity of the type-B SAS.
+Note that microseismic vibration during the measurement is roughly at the same level of the assumed vibration of the Kamioka site.